PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 ## Reassignment

-During the course of the simulation, the threats may re-arrange themselves, causing them to be missed by the intercepetors.
+During the course of the simulation, the threats may re-arrange themselves, causing them to be missed by the interceptors.
 Interceptors may also miss their intended target due to the kill probability or no longer have a target because another interceptor doubling up already destroyed their target.
 As a result, the defense strategy needs to account for interceptors that need to be re-assigned a different target and threats that need to be re-assigned to and re-clustered by another interceptor.

 ### Interceptor Reassignment

 An interceptor needs to be re-assigned a new target if:
-- The original original target was destroyed or was terminated.
+- The original target was destroyed or was terminated.
 - The interceptor missed its original target.

 Interceptor re-assignment occurs by requesting a new target from the parent interceptor.